tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

    :width: 25%
    :align: center

-The noise transmissions don't contain any data or modulation, just a center frequency, bandwidth, power, and configurable arbitrary signal shape in frequency and time.
+The noise transmissions don't have any data or modulation, just a center frequency, bandwidth, power, and configurable arbitrary signal shape in frequency and time.
 It also has duration and sleep interval parameters.

-Here is the configuration in omnetpp.ini pertaining to the radio settings (the visualizer settings are omitted):
+Here is the configuration in omnetpp.ini pertaining to the radio settings:

+.. (the visualizer settings are omitted)

 .. literalinclude:: ../omnetpp.ini
-   :start-at: Config Noise5
+   :start-after: radio settings
    :end-at: powerSpectralDensity
    :language: ini